 You may have trouble getting wifi access.
 Your French coworkers may ignore you.
 Your Carte Vitale application may be denied because the stamp on your birth certificate is the wrong color.
 Your school may be in the middle of nowhere.
 Almost every assistant runs into many such problems, but I know some for whom these problems felt insurmountable.
 It shook their conviction about being in France so much that they considered going home early.
-Ultimately their fretting was a waste of time, because TAPIF lasts only seven months, and almost anything can be put up with for that long.
-These little challenges can make you a more capable person and teach you about aspects of France that you don’t often see in the movies.
-Remember that you’re being paid to live abroad, an opportunity that most people never get!
+Ultimately their fretting was a waste of time, because TAPIF lasts only seven months, and almost anything can be put up with for that long (excepting, of course, genuinely traumatic situations!)
+The little challenges can make you a more capable person and teach you about aspects of France that you don’t often see in the movies.
+Remember that you’re being paid to live abroad, an opportunity that most people never get.

 8. Order Free Mobile.

 Whether you’re planning to use your regular phone in France or buy a burner, don’t waste money on pay-as-you-go.
 Sign up for a Free Mobile plan– it’s cheap (2 euros per month) and easy to cancel.

 9. Explore your city (or village) on foot and make a to-visit list.